SenseTecnic/node-red-contrib-users/README.md

 ## Overview

-The goal of this node is to allow users to quickly build a very simple user system for your flows on Node-RED.
+The goal of this node is to allow users to quickly build a very simple user system to control access to your http nodes on Node-RED.
 The basic use case is if you (the Node-RED admin) want to open an `http in` endpoint in your flow that can only be accessed by a list of users that you configure and also be able to serve different responses depending on the username or a custom "scope" field of the user who is logged in.

 ## Installation and Usage

 1. Go to your Node-RED users directory and run: `npm install node-red-contrib-users`
 2. Start Node-RED
 3. Create the allowed users list by going to the "users" tab on the right hand side of the Node-RED editor.
 Add users by filling in the username, password and scope (optional) and clicking the "Add user to whitelist" button.
+You can remove users by clicking the [x] button next to their username in the list.
 4. Deploy the flow.

 You should now be able to access `<settings.httpNodeRoot>/users` and see the default login page.
+See example flow below.

 **isLoggedIn node**

-The `is logged in` node acts like a middleware that check and verifies the JWT token in the incoming request.
+The `is logged in` node acts like a middleware that check and verifies the json web token (JWT) in the incoming request.
 It expects req and res objects in the msg input, usually from a `http in` node.

 If the JWT successfully passes verification, the node will add the JWT payload (username and scope) to the msg.payload.user and msg.req.user objects and pass the msg through to output #1.
 If verification fails (user unauthenticated), by default the node will redirect the request to the default login page at `<settings.httpNodeRoot>/users`.
 If the `custom error ouput handler` setting is enabled, the node will send the message to output #2 to be handled by a custom template node and http out node.

-The payload is returned in the msg.req.user as well as the msg.payload.user

 ### Advanced settings